Foundation Diet and Health

 Environmental aspects:

-Unlike potatoes, turnips are not grown commercially and in large quantities in the United States, for example, so their environmental impact is less.
+Unlike potatoes, beets are not grown commercially and in large quantities in the United States, for example, so their environmental impact is less.
 However, the water consumption during cultivation is relatively high and thus has a greater negative impact in countries with fewer water resources.
 7

 Organically grown turnips should be preferred as they have been grown without the use of chemical pesticides and fertilizers.